Skip to content

 In short, the idea is that, in order to compute properties for which the phonon frequencies are needed in the full Brillouin zone, one can use an elaborate Fourier interpolation, so that only few dynamical matrices need to be computed directly.
 Others will be computed by interpolation.
 A schematic representation of the different steps required to compute the dynamical matrix in the IBZ and post-process the results with anaddb is given below.

 The calculation is done for AlAs, the same crystalline material as for the first tutorial on DFPT.
 Many input parameters are also quite similar, both at the level of the description of the unit cell and for the choice of cut-off energy and k point grid.
+The input file trf2_2.abi consists of a loop over a small set of phonons, and all other phonons will be determined later by interpolation.
+Moreover, the electric field perturbation is also a long wavelength, hence Gamma phonon perturbation, and can be computed at the same time.
+Thus our first dataset in trf2_2.abi is the Gamma phonon and the electric field both, and the other datasets are the additional nonzero q point phonons we wish to consider explicitly.

 Tip